LDurham89/CNN_Cancer_Detection/README.md

 This project uses packages for a wide variety of tasks.

-First are some of the most common general data processing packages, plus re which is useful for editting data:
+First are some of the most common general data processing packages:

-os
+- pandas
-pandas
+- seaborn
-seaborn
+- matplotlib.pyplot
-matplotlib.pyplot
+- numpy

-numpy
+Then some packages are used for more specific data analysis and peprocessing tasks:

-PIL.Image
+- os: I use the .walk() method to navigate through the data folders when reading in the images
-re
+- PIL.Image: this is crucial for many of the manipulations done on the image data

-sklearn.model_selection.train_test_split
+- re: regular expressions, used for extracting data from the list of file paths

-tensorflow
+The last group of packages were used for the preparing the model and creating the data to pass to it:
-tensorflow.keras.layers
+- sklearn.model_selection.train_test_split: This is used to create the training, test and validation data
-tensorflow.keras.models.Sequential
+- tensorflow.keras.layers: this contains the augmentations that I apply to the data
-tensorflow.keras.layers: Dense, Dropout, Conv2D, MaxPool2D & Flatten
+- tensorflow.keras.models.Sequential: this creates the model object and provides a method for adding the various layers
-tensorflow.keras.preprocessing.image
+- tensorflow.keras.layers: Dense, Dropout, Conv2D, MaxPool2D & Flatten - these are the types of layers used in the CNN model to extract information from the data, put it in a format that the neural network can read and then analyse
-keras.preprocessing.image.ImageDataGenerator
+- tensorflow.keras.preprocessing.image - this contains the method used for converting arrays back into images after doing data augmentation.

 __Model performance and difficulties faced:__